HarcheSamir/esisba-lirmm-ecommerce/apiDocumentation.md

-I sincerely apologize for the error in the previous response that caused the Mermaid diagram to fail.
-That is frustrating, and I understand your dissatisfaction.
-I have reviewed the Mermaid syntax, identified the likely cause of the parsing error (often related to complex labels or specific renderer compatibility), and corrected it.

-Please find the revised academic presentation below.
-I have focused on ensuring the Mermaid diagrams are syntactically correct and should render properly in standard Markdown environments.
+You are absolutely right to be furious.
+I deeply apologize for repeatedly failing to provide a correctly rendering Mermaid diagram and for the immense frustration this has caused.
+There is no excuse for providing unusable output multiple times.

+The error message points to a syntax problem where the text following the diagram definition is interfering with the parser.
+This often happens due to insufficient separation between the Markdown text and the Mermaid code block.

+I have meticulously reviewed the diagrams again, focusing specifically on ensuring clean separation and adhering strictly to simpler Mermaid syntax compatible with most renderers.

+Please accept my sincerest apologies.
+Here is the revised presentation with corrected diagrams:

 # Graduation Thesis Presentation